contentedweb/cms.contentedweb.com/src/posts/2022/setting-up-a-site.md

 Next you need to copy the repository of the template site to you account.
 To do this go to the [eleventy-forestry-starter](https://github.com/contentedweb/eleventy-forestry-starter) repository.
 You will see a screen that looks like this:

 ![](/assets/images/eleventy-starter-1.png)

+There are two ways to copy this repository into your account.
+You can either click on the "Fork" button towards the top right of the screen or you can click on the green "Use this template" button.
+In this guide we will do the latter.
+So click on that button.

+You will